Tom Kerr

-Tom Kerr was a British comic strip artist whose work has appeared in comics such as Look-in, the Eagle, Valiant, and TV21.
+Tom Kerr (1915-1984) was a British comic strip artist whose work has appeared in comics such as Look-in, the Eagle, Valiant, and TV21.
 He has also drawn for many annuals of the 1960s and 1970s, including the Monkees annuals, Look-in annuals, etc. He is not to be conflated with the Australian cartoonist of the same name, who was responsible for such creations as Daddles, an animated duck that would walk along the TV screen when a cricketer scored a duck.

+Early life

+Thomas David Kerr was born in Hackney, London and died at Eastbourne, East Sussex.
+He married Phyllis in 1951.
+They had a son.

 Career

-There is little known about Tom Kerr's life.

 Comic strips

-Strips include Boy Bandit in Jag Comic (later Tiger) 1968–1969 and the Tara King/The Avengers strip in TV Comic (1968).
-He also worked for comics such as Lion, Buster, Thunder, The Eagle, Knockout, Valiant, Princess, TV21, Lady Penelope, Solo, and Jet.
+Strips include Boy Bandit in Jag (later Tiger) 1968–1969 and the Tara King/The Avengers strip in TV Comic (1968).
+He also worked for comics such as Lion, Buster, Thunder, The Eagle, Knockout, Valiant, Princess, TV21, Lady Penelope, Solo, and Jet (including "The Dwarf").

 IPC planned a comic strip character called Captain Britain which was to be drawn by Kerr during the early 1970s.
 Marvel later produced a similar character but the idea seemed to be dropped by IPC long before this.